Sh-31/Credit-Card-Fraud-Detection/README.md

 #### Smote and undersampling technique

-* SMOTE is an oversampling technique that generates synthetic samples from the minority class.
+* SMOTE (Synthetic Minority Over-sampling Technique) is an oversampling method used to generate synthetic samples for the minority class.
+Despite experimenting with SMOTE, random over-sampling, and under-sampling techniques, the results on the validation data were poor.

-* I tried SMOTE , random-over-sampler and under-sampler however this techniques poor results on validation data.

 * Smote (0.05-ratio) results:
  ![somte_0.05](docs/Smote_0.05.png)
-* RandomUnderSampler (0.05-ratio) results:
+* RandomUnderSampler (0.05-ratio) results:archieved
  ![under_0.05](docs/Under_0.05.png)